 This course is a study of human sexuality addressing biological, social, emotional, cognitive, and spiritual aspects.
 Sexuality, encompassing all that we are as females and males, will be taught from a holistic framework.
-The overall goal of the course is that students be more knowledgeable with the content, more aware of the problematic issues, more ready to discuss sexuality, better able to live intentionally as a healthy sexual being and more available to help others who need information and resources.
+The overall goal of the course is that students be more knowledgeable with the content, more ready to discuss sexuality, more aware of the challenging issues, better able to live intentionally as balanced and healthy sexual beings with enhanced decision-making ability, and more available to help others who need information and resources.